Abasiophilia (Braces & Mobility Aids)

 Abasiophilia

-Abasiophilia is a paraphilic attraction to people who use orthopaedic braces, casts, calipers, or other mobility aids such as wheelchairs, and to the impaired gait that accompanies them.
-It is a named form of devoteeism, the broader sexual interest in disability.
+Abasiophilia is a paraphilic attraction to people who use orthopaedic braces, casts, calipers, or mobility aids such as wheelchairs, and to the impaired gait that goes with them.
+It is one named branch of devoteeism, the broader erotic interest in physical disability.

 - Prevalence